Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 ![Japanese immigration form]()

 I wonder what will happen to the Japanese Bureaucracy once _Maikurosoftu Exceru_ is deprecated.
-Or if _Officeu sree-shixty-fiveu_ is discontinued.
 Maybe budding _mangakas_ would be hired to draw pixel-perfect government forms?
 One can wonder...

 The reassuring _thud_ of land soon came by.
 One of Tokyo Haneda's runways is built on land reclaimed from the sea.
 Unfortunately, we did not land on this